-The data set contains gravity residuals corrected for tides, polar motion and length of day effects, local air pressure, and drift.
-Additional modelled gravity variations that aimed at further correction of the residuals for major environmental effects, such as global atmospheric, oceanic and hydrological mass variations are provided as well.
-The input observed Level 1 gravity time series of the superconducting gravimeter at AGGO (Wziontek et al., 2017) can be accessed via the IGETS database.
-The IGETS database also provides Level 2 products (series corrected instrumental issues ready for tidal analysis) processed either by the station operator or at the University of French Polynesia (Voigt et al., 2016).
+The data set contains gravity residuals as well as modelled gravity variations that aimed at further reduction of the residuals for major environmental effects, such as global atmospheric, oceanic and hydrological mass variations.
 The modelled series are divided into two main categories, depending on their respective integration radius of mass variations around the site.
+The local

-The local part refers to gravity effects arising from mass variation within an integration radius of 0.1° spherical distance following the approach of Mikolaj et al. (2015).
+15 part refers to gravity effects arising from mass variation within an integration radius of 0.1° spherical distance following the approach of Mikolaj et al. (2015).
 Nonetheless, the source code provided along with the model outputs allows user to modify the integration radius to any desired value.
 This applies also for the large-scale effects.